tenaciousRas/ledwax-photon/README.md

 - EclipseIDE or AtomIDE
 - npm for Grunt

-NodeJS and Ruby are installedon the VM, so you'll be using them to run tests and the web UI.
-However, you'll probably want runtimes installed in your development environment for things to work more smoothly in your IDE.
+NodeJS and Ruby are installed on the VM, so you'll be using them to run tests and the web UI.
+You'll probably want runtimes installed in your development environment for things to work more smoothly in your IDE.
 I suggest NVM and RVM for NodeJS and Ruby version management.

 This documentation assumes you have the above already configured and installed.

 #### Before Starting
 You'll need to install the Vagrant tools, plugins, and dependencies.
 This project uses librarian-chef to manage Chef cookbooks dependencies.
 After you've cloned the repo and its submodules, run librarian-chef from the project's root folder.

-This comand installs all the Chef cookbooks used by this project into [project-root]/cookbooks.
+This command installs all the Chef cookbooks used by this project into [project-root]/cookbooks.
 Beware as this will first clean/delete everything already in /cookbooks.

 ```bash
 librarian-chef install